Parrhesia

 The Way

-You did not arrive with this steady hand.
+You did not begin with this steady hand.
 The first time, you cut too deep.
-You watched the blood come up faster than you meant.
-You watched their face go white.
-You watched the word you could not take back sit between you.
-Truth without measure is a wound with a better excuse.
-The second time, too shallow: the rot smiled at you through the skin you spared.
-A hundred cuts taught the wrist the difference between healing and revenge.
-The blade sinks just enough, and no further.
+Blood welled faster than you meant, and the colour left their face.
+The word you could never take back hung between you.
+The second time, too shallow – what you spared stayed beneath the skin and spread, and the wound closed over it like an apology.
+Cut too deep, and truth learns the taste of punishment.
+Cut too shallow, and mercy leaves the rot breathing.
+A hundred cuts taught your wrist the difference between healing and revenge.
+The blade goes only as deep as the rot, and no deeper.
 You have learnt to see where the rot ends and the person begins.
 They look at you.
-All they see is the blade.
-One day their finger will find the scar.
+They see only the blade.
+One day, their finger will find the scar.
 You lower the blade.
-Your hand shakes.
-It should.
+Your hand still shakes.

 The Shadow